These 8 Weekend Getaway Destinations Are All Within 3 Hours of San Francisco

 Distance from San Francisco: 1.5 hours

 Sonoma is a classic getaway any time of the year, but I’m especially fond of Healdsburg, since lately its food and beverage scene has been seeing some exciting new openings over the past couple of years.
-Current favorites include coffee at Black Oak, wine tasting in town Marine Layer or Bloodroot, any meal at Little Saint (also has live music some nights), dinner and bocce at Molti Amici, and fried chicken at Lo+Behold.
-For an outdoor wine tasting, go to nearby Flowers Winery or explore the wineries, like Bella Winery, in Dry Creek, with a pit stop at Dry Creek General Store for sandwiches.
+Current favorites include coffee at Black Oak, wine tasting in town Marine Layer or Bloodroot, any meal at Little Saint (also has live music some nights), dinner and martinis at The Madrona, and fried chicken at Lo+Behold.
+Not new but Bravas Tapas is a local fave.
+For an outdoor wine tasting, go to nearby Flowers Winery or Bricoleur.
+Or, go a bit north to the Dry Creek Valley AVA to wineries like Bella Winery, with a pit stop at Dry Creek General Store for sandwiches.
 It’s also close to some river spots if you want to take a dip and get respite from the heat, or go on a morning bike ride before things get too crazy.
 Spring through fall, it also has a Saturday farmer’s market that is one of the best in Northern California.

 Where to stay